General Robert H. Reed Recreation Center

 - Chess and Checkers are strategic games that are free and fun, and free coffee is available.
 Bring a partner and play with deluxe Staunton-style chess pieces.
 Games are played from 6:00 to 8:00 p.m. on Mondays.

-- Cribbage is a card game traditionally for two players, but can also be played with three, four or more participants.
+- Cribbage and Euchre games are played on Thursdays, from 1:00 p.m. to 4:00 p.m.
+Cribbage is a card game traditionally for two players, but can also be played with three, four or more participants.
 It involves grouping cards in combinations in order to gain points.
-Join us from 1:00 to 4:00 p.m. on Thursdays to play.
+Euchre is a trick-taking card game that uses a standard playing card deck, and it is popular worldwide.

 - Hand and Foot is a variation of Canasta and is played with four to six standard decks.
 It is ideal for two players, but there are options for four to six players.
 Each player is dealt two hands, and the first set of cards is considered the hand.
 The second set is considered the foot.
 Join us from 11:45 a.m. to 4:00 p.m. on Tuesdays and Fridays to play.